pingcap/docs/br/backup-storage-azblob.md

 ## See also

-- To know other external storages supported by BR, see [External storages](/br/backup-and-restore-storages.md).
+- To learn other external storages supported by BR, see [External storages](/br/backup-and-restore-storages.md).
-- To know more about the parameters, see the following documents:
+- To learn more about the parameters, see the following documents:

     - [Azblob URL parameters](/br/backup-and-restore-storages.md#azblob-url-parameters)
     - [Azblob command-line parameters](/br/backup-and-restore-storages.md#azblob-command-line-parameters)